 Philadelphia is the fifth most populous city in the USA.
 It is home to a thriving arts and culture scene, as well as an impressive selection of nightlife, dining and entertainment offerings.

-If it’s your first time visiting Philadelphia, we recommend staying in Old City.
+If it’s your first time travelling to Philadelphia, I recommend staying in Old City.
 One of the oldest neighborhoods in the entire nation, it’s full of historic landmarks, art museums, upscale boutiques, and nightlife.

-If you’re traveling to Philadelphia on a budget, you’ll find a lot of great accommodation in Center City.
-It’s the city’s CBD, and is packed with things to explore at reasonable prices.
+If you’re travelling to Philadelphia on a budget, you’ll find a lot of great accommodations in Center City.
+It’s the city’s CBD and is packed with things to do at reasonable prices.

-Continuing north from here and you’ll pass through Northern Liberties and Fishtown.
+Continuing to north Philadelphia you’ll pass through Northern Liberties and Fishtown.
 One of the coolest areas of the city, these adjacent districts are home to vintage shops, trendy eateries, and plenty of hip hangouts.
+There are heaps of unique things to do in Philadelphia in Fishtown.

 Still not sure where to stay in Philadelphia?
-Don’t worry, we’ve got you covered.
+Don’t worry, I’ve got you covered!

 1. Old City – Where to Stay in Philadelphia on your First Time

 Located next to the Delaware River, this downtown district is home to Philadelphia’s historical landmarks.
-From the Liberty Bell to Independence Hall, you can explore all the sites that played a key role in the birth of the nation.
+From the Liberty Bell to Independence National Historical Park you can explore all the sites that played a key role in the birth of the nation.

 Old City is the birthplace of American Independence